splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 [list alerts](#action-list-alerts) - List all alerts of a given type
 [list sessions](#action-list-sessions) - List all logged in users on a machine
 [list software](#action-list-software) - Retrieve the organization's software inventory
-[list software versions](#action-list-software-versions) - Retrieves a list of organization's software version distribution
+[list software versions](#action-list-software-versions) - Retrieve a list of organization's software version distribution
 [list software devices](#action-list-software-devices) - Retrieve a list of devices that have a specific software installed
 [list software vulnerabilities](#action-list-software-vulnerabilities) - Retrieve vulnerabilities associated with a specific software
 [list device vulnerabilities](#action-list-device-vulnerabilities) - Retrieve vulnerabilities affecting devices or software in organization